 This will take you to the “Create New Application” page.
 Here you will see Standard Applications, Featured Templates, and (at first unpopulated) User Templates.

-However, the list of “Featured Templates” is growing every day (and soon will feature a community support function).
+The list of “Featured Templates” is growing every day (and soon will feature a community support function).
 If creating an application for which an existing template exists, select that template to begin.
-For the purposes of this tutorial, we’ll use GitHub CI/CD.

 After selecting your template (in our case, GitHub), give your application a name.
-While these will be versioned as you move along the process, best practices suggest that you give applications meaningful names understandable to other people.
+While these will be versioned as you move along the process.
+Choose one with meaningful names, understandable to other people on your team.
 We’ll use “Profit Calc” here.

-After naming your application, click “Create Application,” and BuildMaster will run a function that applies the template to your application.
+After naming your application, click “Create Application,” and BuildMaster will create the application based on the selected template.
 After success, the application setup template displays.

-This table features links and descriptions for the different parts of the application you can alter to meet the needs of your company, team, and this particular application.
+This table features links and descriptions for the different parts of the application you can alter to meet the needs of your organization, team, and this particular application.